Predicted electric field induced surface magnetization of vortex phase of superconductors

-where $j=n_{\mathrm{_{3D}}} e^{*} v$.
-We consider thick films $d_{\mathrm{film}}>\lambda$ or even slabs of a type-II superconductors.
+where $j=n_{\mathrm{_{3D}}} e^{*} v$, cf. Ref.~\onlinecite{Abrikosov}.
+We consider thick films $d_{\mathrm{film}}>\lambda$ or even slabs of type-II superconductors.
 Expressing $v(r)$ from the Bohr quantization condition Eq.~(\ref{Sommerfeld}) and substituting it in Eq.~(\ref{moment1}), after integration we obtain the magnetization of a single vortex per unit film thickness

 The magnetic moment of a single vortex piercing the superconducting slab is $M_1$ and $M_1/d_{\mathrm{film}}$ has dimension magnetic moment per unit length.
 We can neglect $\xi^2$ in Eq.~(\ref{M1}) as $\xi$ is assumed to be a small quantity, i.e. we suppose type-II superconductor with $\varkappa\equiv\lambda/\xi\gg1.$ For magnetic fields much smaller than the upper critical field $B<B_{c2}$ the vortices with area density $B/\Phi_0$ and total number $N=BS/\Phi_0$ are weakly overlapping and the total magnetic moment of the sample is given by the sum of individual magnetic moments